adambard/learnxinyminutes-docs/ansible.html.markdown

 ```

 ### facts-cache and ansible-cmdb
-You can pool some information of you environment from another hosts.
+You can pull some information about your environment from another hosts.
 If the information does not change - you may consider using a facts_cache to speed things up.

 ```